zentrum-lexikographie/dwdsmor/README.md

     xsltproc share/dwds2smor.xsl <XML file>

+Caveat: the stylesheet is meant as proof of concept and currently supports only a very limited range of DWDS articles, such as "Mann" and "Frau".

 For comparison, this repo also gathers a set of legacy XSLT stylesheets which likewise generate SMOR-compatible lexicons from XML files: